-The striking miners had blocked the roads with rocks so that I was heading further away from where I wanted to be!
-Two days later, the miners’ strike (paro) ended.
+Peru.
+I wanted to see the Nazca Lines.
+On the way, the striking miners had blocked the roads with rocks so that I was heading away from the Nazca Lines.
+Now I was another day away from them.
+It was another two days before the miners’ strike (paro) ended.
 They seemed happy, parading down the street, cheering and holding banners.
-I was relieved.
-That meant I would get to fly over the Nazca Lines, one of the main reasons I had come to Peru.
+I was relieved and happy because the roads were open so I would get to fly over the Nazca Lines, one of the main reasons I had come to Peru.

-And I rode in the co-pilot’s seat over the Nazca Lines!
-They say these lines, that make pictures (whale, dog, monkey, bird, etc.) visible from far away, marked irrigation routes.
-The whale was most like a drawing as it had curved lines.
+The Nazca Lines make pictures (whale, dog, monkey, bird, etc.) visible from far away, like up in an airplane.
+The pilot told me the lines marked ancient irrigation routes, but I believe the verdict is still out.
 Their creators’ sense of proportion must have been great to create such images, that can only be discerned from the air.
 Even then, the dog was so huge that it took me forever to spot it.
+The whale was the most like a drawing as it had curved lines.

-I had wanted to see the Nazca Lines because of the stories of extraterrestrial help in making these images (geoglyphs) to create road signs for space ships!
-Although all was rationally explained, it did not dampen my satisfaction in seeing this sight.
+What had intrigued me about the Nazca Lines were the stories of extraterrestrial help in making these images (geoglyphs) to create road signs for space ships!
+The theory about irrigation routes made sense as did the theory that the lines marked routes for ceremonial processions.
+These did nothing to dampen my satisfaction in seeing this sight.
+How might these designs in the desert look to non-Earthling eyes, gazing down from a space ship?

 The Nazca Lines are a Unesco World Heritage Site, largely due to the research and tenacity of Maria Rieche.